 At the end of the current fiscal year, the Fire Authority is able to report a positive balance in net position.
 The same held true for the prior fiscal year.

 Governmental Activities

-The following represents a summary of the Fire Authority's revenues and expenses for the fiscal years ended June 30, 2020 and 2019.
-A paramedic was added as of June 30, 2019.
+The following represents a summary of the Fire Authority's revenues and expenses for the fiscal years ended June 30, 2022 and 2021.